JchenXu/human-motion-prior/README.md

 sh run_script.sh
 ```
 We train our human motion prior on 4 GTX 1080Ti with batch size 15 per gpu.

+You can modify the human_motion_prior/train/motion_prior_defaults.ini for different training setting.

 ## Citation
 ```